 - Getting there: ferry from Hvar → Split harbor.
 Uber from Split harbor → Split airport.
 Drive from Split airport → Plitviče Lakes (3 hours by rental car or 4 hours by bus).

 - Getting around: explore the park by foot.
-No swimming allowed, but you can rent a paddleboat on one of the lakes!
-Get there 30 minutes before the park opens to beat the crowds!
+No swimming allowed, but you can rent a paddleboat on one of the lakes.
+Get there at least 30 minutes before the park opens to beat the crowds.

-- Accommodation: Guest House Ljubica was perfectly-located (5-minute walk to the North Entrance of the park) and the owner, Ljubica, was extremely warm and welcoming!
+- Accommodation: Guest House Ljubica is perfectly-located (5-minute walk to the North Entrance of the park).
+The owner—Ljubica—is extremely warm and welcoming!

 Next stop: Slovenia!